jfecher/ante-website/content/docs/language.md

 ```

 Normally when matching on tagged unions, you will need to match on each field of
 each variant.
-To get a value of the variant type instead need to collect all fields
+To get a value of the variant type instead, you can collect all fields
-to a single variable using `..`:
+to a single variable by placing `..` immediately after the variant name:

 ```ante
 Shape.area self: U32 =